 Likewise, the top YouTube results for terms like “social justice” or “gender identity” are from conservative sources.
 If left on autoplay, the algorithm will not steer viewers to more liberal sources but rather play a steady stream of conservative views.

-Some senator were simply persuaded by these explanations about tagging and volume of content.
+Some senators were simply not persuaded by these explanations about tagging and volume of content.
 Sen. Marsha Blackburn, R-Tenn., for example, suggested that a truly neutral algorithm would simply promote all news results equally “whether the article be from the Huffington Post or Breitbart.”

 But the reality is more complicated.